-'Savage' Khashoggi killing was planned: Turkey's leader
+Turkey demands to know who ordered 'savage' Khashoggi killing

-ANKARA (Reuters) - Turkish President Tayyip Erdogan said on Tuesday there were strong signs Jamal Khashoggi’s “savage” killing was planned and attempts to blame it on intelligence operatives - Riyadh has suggested it was a rogue operation — “will not satisfy us”.
+ANKARA (Reuters) - Turkish President Tayyip Erdogan on Tuesday dismissed attempts by Riyadh to blame Jamal Khashoggi’s “savage” killing on rogue operatives, saying the person who ordered the death of the prominent Saudi journalist must “be brought to account”.

-In a speech to parliament, Erdogan did not mention Crown Prince Mohammed bin Salman, who some U.S. lawmakers suspect ordered the killing.
+In a speech to parliament about a case that has sparked outrage around the globe, Erdogan did not mention Crown Prince Mohammed bin Salman, who some U.S. lawmakers suspect ordered the killing.

 But he said Turkey would not complete its investigation into Khashoggi’s death until all questions were answered.

 “Intelligence and security institutions have evidence showing the murder was planned....
 Pinning such a case on some security and intelligence members will not satisfy us or the international community,” he said.